elgw/dotter/HELP.md

 Most likely `mex` is not setup on you computer.
 How to do this varies but on a mac you should install `XCode` first.
 Then run `mex -setup` in MATLAB.
 Ask someone for help if you get stuck at this point.
+If you are on mac you might need to start MATLAB from command line (i.e., not using the icon) in order for the compiler to find all dependencies.

 <a name="KeepingUpdated" />